-Back-to-school is a teachable time for typical teens who spend several thousand dollars a year on cars, clothes, food and entertainment.
-This adds up to an estimated $150 to $200 billion annually in the United States, including online spending.
+Back-to-school is a teachable time for typical teens.
+Products bought by and for teens on cars, clothes, food and enteritainment.
+This adds up to an estimated almost $260 billion annually in the United States, including online spending.

 On a national test of Consumer knowledge, teens correctly answered only 52 percent of the questions about banking, insurance, housing, cars and food.
 This lack of knowledge results in teens wasting billions of dollars every year on purchases that do not represent good value.
 Much of the waste comes from parents' hard-earned money.
 When teens leave home -- whether to enter the work force, travel, or attend college -- poor Consumer skills cause them to continue wasting money.
 As they spend more, they waste more.
 Learning about saving and spending is important to teens' financial condition now and to their future success.

 Pay Yourself First

 The most important Consumer skill for teenagers to learn -- any time of year -- is saving.
 "Pay yourself first" is a rule everyone can adopt.
 Setting aside funds for future expenditure provides opportunity, security and peace of mind.
 Cars, trips, education, business opportunities and emergencies can be covered from savings, avoiding the dangers of spending more than is coming in.